DaveOzz14/banco_digital_nodejs/prompt.md

         → Payment Response (/PaymentError)

 2. Using the repository analysis from STEP 1, you MUST:
-Identify ALL backend routes, controllers, services, handlers Identify ALL frontend components, views, hooks, actions Identify ALL API calls, HTTP clients, middleware Identify ALL shared utilities that are DIRECTLY involved in the authorized flow above.
+Identify ALL backend routes, controllers, services, handlers, etc.
+Identify ALL frontend components, views, hooks, actions Identify ALL API calls, HTTP clients, middleware Identify ALL shared utilities that are DIRECTLY involved in the authorized flow above.

 3. You MUST construct an internal dependency graph limited STRICTLY to:
 Files executed
 Files imported
 Files transitively required